Top 5 movie monsters

 In order of discussion

-1. Zombie
+- Zombie

 For Mark, a proper zombie film ends with courage in the face of utter hopelessness.
 They’re one of the few fictional entities that still scare Mark.
-Although he originally lauded 28 Days Later as a great modern take on the zombie, he’s not so sure it holds up.
+Although he originally lauded 28 Days Later as a great modern take on the zombie, he’s not so sure it holds up. - Audrey II

-Although Ben doesn’t consider this Little Shop of Horrors baddy scary, Mark thinks potentially being grabbed by the balls and eaten by a giant blood-sucking plant with the voice of a Motown legend to be a little intimidating.
+Although Ben doesn’t consider this Little Shop of Horrors baddy scary, Mark thinks potentially being grabbed by the balls and eaten by a giant blood-sucking plant with the voice of a Motown legend to be a little intimidating. - Hannibal Lecter

-Hannibal the cannibal, in all his incarnations, makes Mark’s list as an almost supernaturally naughty man, but can Ben reconcile this against his criteria, or does this constitute a slippery slope?
+Hannibal the cannibal, in all his incarnations, makes Mark’s list as an almost supernaturally naughty man, but can Ben reconcile this against his criteria, or does this constitute a slippery slope? - Pennywise

 Mark put Pennywise the dancing clown on his list for similar reasons to Ben’s selection of the Thing.
 (And yes, Mark understands that Pennywise is just one form of It, but it’s the version we see most in the films.)
-Mark finds the films not only funny, but really scary (especiallythe first).
+Mark finds the films not only funny, but really scary (especially the first).

 More of Ben Blacker